SURGICAL TECHNOLOGY: We’re located in the Instructional Center (INS) in Health Sciences

 Monday–Thursday: 8 a.m.–4:30 p.m. | Closed Friday

 Serious about wearing scrubs?
 Kirtland wants you to wear ‘em with pride!
-Get your degree in Surgical Technology at Kirtland Community College.
+Get your certificate in Surgical Technology at Kirtland Community College.

 Surgical Technology Program Information and Documents